-Break it Down: Choose the best software for your firm
+Break it Down: Choose the best legal accounting software for your firm

 In Part 2, we’re getting into the nitty-gritty: practice management software or best-in-breed?
 Accounting platform or built-In?
 On-premise or cloud?
 So many elements to consider – which is why LeanLaw has taken pains to break it all down for you.